 Camp HOPE America’s vision is to break the generational cycle of family violence by offering healing and hope to children and adults who have witnessed and been impacted by family violence.

-Camp HOPE Program
+The Camp HOPE America Model

-Partnerships are Key
+Partnerships Are Key

-At Camp HOPE Kidder Creek, all recreational activities are supervised by trained Kidder Creek Camp staff members who also operate weekly summer camps that are not focused on children exposed to family violence.
-Specialized program activities and other therapeutic components are managed by Camp HOPE America.
+At Camp HOPE America, all recreational activities are supervised by trained camp staff members who also operate other weekly summer camps that are not focused on children exposed to family violence.
+Specialized program activities and other therapeutic components of camp are managed by Camp HOPE America.